Sometimes I avoid butternut squash, but it has nothing to do with how it tastes.

 Preheat the oven to 450 degrees F with a pizza stone inside the oven.

-On a lightly floured work surface, roll out the pizza dough into a 12-inch diameter circle.
+On a lightly floured work surface, roll out the pizza dough into a 12-inch diameter circle or oval shape.
 Sprinkle the preheated pizza stone with cornmeal and place the dough on it.
 Bake the crust for 5 minutes before spreading on the pesto, leaving a 1-inch border, followed by the cheese.
 Continue baking for 5-7 minutes until the crust is golden brown and cooked through and the cheese has melted.

 Scatter the squash and arugula over the pizza.
 Top with Parmesan and chives before serving.